A radius 1 irreducibility criterion for lattices in products of trees: Introduction

 \subsection{Acknowledgements}

-I thank Nicolas Radu for numerous discussions and for performing inspiring experiments with an exhaustive list of BMW-groups of small degree (some information about that work may be consulted in \cite{Radu_Latt} and \cite{Radu_PhD}).
+I thank Nicolas Radu for numerous discussions and for performing inspiring experiments with an exhaustive list of BMW-groups of small degree (some information about that work can be found in \cite{Radu_Latt} and \cite{Radu_PhD}).
 I am grateful to Michael Giudici for a clarification about a factorization of $\Omega_8^+(2)$ that appears in Case (7) of the proof of Lemma~\ref{lem:N-simple}, and for pointing out the reducible examples in degree $(19, 5), (39, 5)$ and $(79, 5)$ that are recorded in Proposition~\ref{prop:Existence}(v).
-I also thank Marston Conder for his comments related to that proposition.
+I also thank Marston Conder for his remarks related to that proposition.
+I am grateful to both referees for their comments and corrections.